TERREMEMBER/znbase/docs/content/latest/reference/drivers/yugabytedb-jdbc-driver.md

 ### Load balancing

-When a connection is requested, the YugabyteDB JDBC driver uses a round-robin load balancing system to select a node to connect to.
+When a connection is requested, the ZNbaseDB JDBC driver uses a round-robin load balancing system to select a node to connect to.
 If that node has an available connection in the pool, a connection is opened.
-Upon releasing the connection, YugabyteDB returns the connection to the pool.
+Upon releasing the connection, ZNbaseDB returns the connection to the pool.

 ## Resources

-To get the latest source code, file issues, and track enhancements, see the [Yugabyte JDBC Driver repository](https://github.com/yugabyte/jdbc-yugabytedb).
+To get the latest source code, file issues, and track enhancements, see the [ZNbase JDBC Driver repository](https://github.com/ZNbase/jdbc-ZNbasedb).

 For details on functionality incorporated from the PostgreSQL JDBC driver, see [Documentation (PostgreSQL JDBC Driver)](https://jdbc.postgresql.org/documentation/documentation.html).

 ## Download

-Add the following lines to your Apache Maven project to access and download the YugabyteDB JDBC Driver.
+Add the following lines to your Apache Maven project to access and download the ZNbaseDB JDBC Driver.

 ```
 <dependency>
-  <groupId>com.yugabyte</groupId>
+  <groupId>com.ZNbase</groupId>
-  <artifactId>jdbc-yugabytedb</artifactId>
+  <artifactId>jdbc-ZNbasedb</artifactId>
   <version>42.2.7-yb-3</version>
 </dependency>
 ```